 These types of problems have caused schools to implement pest management programs.
 Many are turning to Integrated Pest Management or IPM.

 To be effective, a pest management team has to establish clear lines of communication and designated roles of responsibility.
 Often, the school board sets the overall pest management policy, provides funding and monitors the results.
 It is important that the school board has an understanding of IPM.
 Sometimes school boards are pressured to completely eliminate the use of pesticides by activists politically opposed to pesticides.
 School boards try this approach, only to discover that the judicious use of pesticides is needed to economically and effectively control pest populations found in and around schools.
 Extensive research and solid science show pesticides pose little or no risk to the health of children or adults when used according to label instructions.
 Thus, pesticides are an essential component of successful IPM.

 In addition to effective communications, an IPM program must include a written policy and a knowledgeable coordinator.
 A written policy is essential.
 IPM is doomed to fail without broad understanding and commitment by all stakeholders, including faculty, staff, board members and parents.
 A written policy helps to gain consensus and provides continuity.

 Once a policy is in place, a staff person should coordinate the overall program.
 Whether the entire program is implemented internally or the majority of services are contracted to a pest control professional, it is critical to have a knowledgeable person on staff.

-Success of IPM in schools is also dependent upon full cooperation of administrators, faculty, maintenance/custodial staff, parents and students.
+The success of IPM in schools is also dependent upon the full cooperation of administrators, faculty, maintenance/custodial staff, parents and students.